 There’s a lot more energy and acute focus on protest over the last week, given what’s happened in Los Angeles, said Christopher England, a lecturer in the Department of History at Towson University.

-In Baltimore, as many as 500 people marched through the streets protesting ICE in the eastern part of the city earlier this week.
+In Baltimore, as many as 500 people marched through the streets protesting ICE in the eastern part of the city this week.

-Gov. Wes Moore said safety is his administration’s top priority this weekend, and said Maryland would protect the rights of people to protest and “uphold the law.”
+Gov. Wes Moore said safety is his administration’s top priority this weekend, and he said Maryland would protect the rights of people to protest and “uphold the law.”

 “Over the weekend, thousands of Marylanders will gather to exercise their guaranteed and hard-fought-for First Amendment freedoms,” Moore said in a statement.
 “I swore an oath to protect these sacred rights both when I joined the United States Army and when I was sworn in as the 63rd Governor of Maryland.
 The ability to freely speak out and assemble is a cornerstone of American democracy — and one of our greatest heirlooms as a state and nation."